SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

    ***Hint:** You can either add for each oData service a resource or you set the URL path just to /sap/opu/odata/sap then all activated oData services are exposed.
 For security reasons and to keep a better control for the usage of the oData services the first approach should be preferred.*

-9. Synchronize your settings with your SAP Cloud Platform account
+9. Synchronize your settings with your SAP BTP account
     1. Select the "Principal Propagation" tabulator
     2. Click on Synchronize